Heisenberg301116/Url_Shortener/README.md

 ### 1.6) API Specifications
 **a) POST /url/shorten:** This endpoint enqueues the job of generating a shortened URL into Redis for Celery to process.
 It accepts 3 parameters in its body:
    1) **long_url**: The URL that you want to shorten (Required parameter).
-   2) **custom_slug**: Any custom name you want to give to your Short URL (Optional).
+   2) **custom_slug**: Any custom name you want to give to your Short URL (Optional parameter).
-   3) **expire_duration**: Duration in seconds after which the Short URL generated would expire (Optional, by default duration is set to infinite time period).
+   3) **expire_duration**: Duration in seconds after which the Short URL generated would expire (Optional parameter and by default set to infinite time period).

 Note that the DNS: `http://magic.Link/` will be added to the random short code generated for a given Long URL.
 Thus, if the Short Code is like this: "ha34", the Short URL would be: `http://magic.Link/ha34`.

 The above endpoint will return the task_id.
-Based of this task_id we can check the status of the given job/task from time to time until it gets completed.
+Based of it we can check the status of the given job/task from time to time until it gets completed.

 **b) GET /{short_code}:** This endpoint enqueues the job of fetching the long_url from the given Short Code.
 Notice that it accepts the short code as a parameter and not the short url.
 Thus, if your Short URL is like this: `http://magic.Link/g2hd4` then the short code for this would be "g2hd4".
 Thus you will specify this short code and not the full short url.

-This endpoint will also return the task_id.
-Based of this task_id we can check the status of the given job/task from time to time until it gets completed.
+This endpoint will also return the task_id for checking status of the job.

 **c) DELETE /:** This endpoint enqueues the job of deleting the mapping of Long URL to the Short URL both from the MongoDB database as well as from the Memcache.
-It accepts 2 parameters in its body:
+It accepts the following 2 parameters in its body and you need to specify any one to delete that specific mapping.
    1) **short_code**: The short code for the given Long URL whose mapping you want to delete.
    2) **long_url**: The given Long URL whose mapping you want to delete.
-You need to specify one out of the 2 to delete that specific mapping.

 Again, this endpoint returns task_id.

 **d) GET /{task_id}:** This endpoint is used to track the status of the given task_id.
 Based upon the nature of the job corresponding to this task_id, it returns one out of the following responses:
    1) **Pending (200 OK):** It signifies that the given job is still waiting in the Redis queue to get processed.